caadams4/pilgrimage-writeup/Pilgrimage.md

 A Google search leads us to exploit-db.com where [we find a PoC for a remote code execution using Binwalk v2.3.2.](https://www.exploit-db.com/exploits/51249)

-It looks like the exploit writes a reverse shell to a .png file.
-Lets do it.
+It looks like the exploit writes a reverse shell to a .png file that Binwalk is vulnerable to.

 ![exp.png](exp.png)